2024 Armed Forces Sports Women's Rugby Championship

-Coast Guard Lt.
-Hollis Connick dodges a tackle during the 2024-Armed Forces Women’s Rugby Championships held in conjunction with the San Diego Surfers Women’s Rugby Club 7’s Tournament in San Diego, Calif. from July 12.
+Army 1st Lt.
+Cienna Jordan makes a hand gesture on a scoring run during the 2024 Armed Forces Women’s Rugby Championships in San Diego, Calif.
+July 13, 2024.
 (DoD photo by EJ Hersom)

 |Date Taken: